collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### GitHub: Documentation

 Hopefully, you will want to create a welcoming environment for your project.
-Your documentation might inspire someone else to contribute to a project the way that I was inspired to contribute to TacoFancy.

 GitHub can help you to generate a LICENSE and CODE_OF_CONDUCT.md based on commonly used licenses and codes
 * LICENSE- tells you the terms under which you can contribute and use the code, based on the law